• Skip to main content

 What Are Indirect Taxes?

 An indirect tax is different.
-These are taxes that are applied to goods and services, not directly to individuals.
-The key difference here is that the person who pays the tax (the consumer) does not directly deal with the government.
+These taxes are applied to goods and services rather than directly to individuals.
+The consumer ultimately bears the cost when buying products or services, while businesses collect the tax and transfer it to the government.

 Examples of Indirect Taxes